Otep: Kult 45, The God Slayer and Shamaya's retirement (2018–2024)

+Otep's ninth album, The God Slayer, was released through Cleopatra Records on September 15, 2023.
+The album features original material alongside covers of songs by artists including Lil Peep, Olivia Rodrigo, Billie Eilish and Eminem.
+After its release, Otep Shamaya said that the album will be Otep's last, "In symbolic terms, nine is the last single digit.
+So [The God Slayer] is the last; it represents the last.
+I don't know if I'll make another record".
+From April to May 2024, Otep toured with Doyle.
+In November 2024, she announced her retirement from music and began "liquidating" her collection of musical equipment.

 Musical style and influences

 The band's style is primarily nu metal, and is also considered alternative metal.
 It has also been labelled as gothic metal, rap metal and extreme metal.
 AllMusic has described Otep as "art house nu-metal".
 Otep's influences include Slipknot, Slayer, Korn, Rage Against the Machine, The Notorious B.I.G., Nine Inch Nails, Jim Morrison, Tool, the Doors, Nirvana, and Deftones.
-While the band's style is primarily nu metal, their music incorporates strong elements of death metal.
+Although the band's style is primarily nu metal, their music incorporates strong elements of death metal.

 Awards

 In 2004, the music video for the single "Warhead" was on the top ten of MTV Headbangers Ball.
 In 2010, Otep was nominated for a GLAAD Media Award for "Outstanding Music Artist" for the album Smash the Control Machine during the 21st GLAAD Media Awards.

 Beginning with The Ascension and continuing through to Generation Doom, Otep has consistently charted high, most often in the top five on the Billboard Hard Rock Chart.